Putting the Pieces Together conference

 Desmond Williams

-Desmond Williams is a community healer and TRE (Tension, Stress & Trauma Release Exercise) practitioner, stand-up comedian and writer whose work is grounded in the culture, music, dancing, laughter and storytelling of his upbringing with the traditions of the Nlaka’pamux First Nations and St. Vincent & the Grenadines.
+Desmond Williams is a community healer and TRE (Tension, Stress & Trauma Release Exercise) practitioner, international pain advocate, Audio Engineer & Sound Designer, stand-up comedian and writer & orator whose work is grounded in the culture, music, dancing, laughter and storytelling of his upbringing with the traditions of the Nlaka’pamux First Nations and St. Vincent & the Grenadines.

 Desmond’s work explores healing practices for People of the Global Majority, and how to foster the care and support needed to explore the depth of living this existence safely and effectively with others.